LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

    :- coinductive(comember/2).

-Logtalk support for coinductive predicates is experimental and requires a back-end Prolog compiler with minimal support for cyclic terms.
+Logtalk support for coinductive predicates is experimental and requires a backend Prolog compiler with minimal support for cyclic terms.

 .. _predicates_defining: